webapibook/issuetracker/README.md

 curl -H "accept:application/vnd.collection+json" http://webapibook-issuetracker.azurewebsites.net/issue?searchtext=another
 ```

-Sure enough this returns a CJ document with the issue named "This is another issue".
+Sure enough this returns a CJ document with the issue with a description of "This is another issue".

 ```javascript
 {